The Appenzeller Mountain Dog is one of the four native Swiss herding dogs, and also happens to be the rarest.

 Intelligence, Temperament and Personality Traits of the Appenzeller Mountain Dog

-The Appenzeller Mountain Dog is a very intelligent dog.
+The Appenzeller Mountain Dog is very intelligent.
 They have a natural cunning and intuition that allows them to easily pick up new habits and learn new tricks.

 This is what makes them great working dogs and why they are commonly used for seemingly hopeless search and rescue operations on the Swiss mountainside.